 The museum is accessible by car and by public transport.
 Please visit our getting here page for more details.

-Our Sensory and Stimulation Guide maps the museum experience according to high and low stimulation levels.
+Our Sensory Map shows the museum experience according to high and low stimulation levels.

 Arrival and car parking

 For visitors arriving by car there is a single “Blue Badge” parking space immediately outside the entrance to Eastern House.
 This is signposted from the main road through the village at the entrance to Old Cable Lane.
 There are three additional blue badge spaces on Old Cable Lane around 50 metres to the north of the entrance to Eastern House.

 Parking for non-blue badge holders is in the main museum car park, 150 metres further into the village.
 This is located between Eastern House and the Wilshaw Building.

 There is a tarmac ramp from this car park to the entrance to Eastern House.
 This ramp becomes moderately steep just below the entrance.

 There is level access from the main car park to the Wilshaw building.